-- Some suggest the term is merely a marketing term to promote new products while others see cloud computing as a means to free users from owning, maintaining and storing software and data.

-- Discuss how users can access services from anywhere through an Internet connection.
-Some may charge a fee, while others like Google Apps provide access to users for free.

-- IBM

-- Google

-- Intel

-- Microsoft

-- Yahoo

-- Discuss the basic components to cloud computing and have students discuss how the Internet and the Web enable companies to shift many of their computer activities from their corporate computer to other computers on the Internet.
+- Cloud computing is a means to free users from owning, maintaining and storing software and data. - Discuss how users can access services from anywhere through an Internet connection.
+Some may charge a fee, while others like Google Apps provide access to users for free. - Discuss the basic components to cloud computing and have students discuss how the Internet and the Web enable companies to shift many of their computer activities from their corporate computer to other computers on the Internet. - Clients - Internet providers - Service providers

-- Clients

-- Internet providers

-- Service providers

-• Web Utilities
+Web Utilities

-- Plug-ins
+- o Plug-ins

 - Discuss how Acrobat Reader from Adobe and Windows Media Player from Microsoft are used.

 - Have the students list other plug-ins

 - Filters block access to selected sites

 - File Transfer Utilities

 - Demonstrating FTP can be more straightforward.
 You can demonstrate FTP simply by saving a file or picture using the "Save as" option in Internet Explorer.
 The students can relate to this concept more readily because they may have downloaded music and other files on the Internet.

 - File transfer protocol and secure file transfer protocol

 - Web based file transfer services

 - BitTorrent

-• Internet Security Suites
+- Internet Security Suites

 Discuss the importance of Internet security and open a discussion with students on security issues that they have experienced and how they dealt with the problem.
 Very few individuals or organizations have escaped having to deal with some type of Internet security issue.

 Key Terms